Yldrmceyy/VeterinaryProject/README.md

     mvn spring-boot:run
     ```

-5. Load the sample data into the database (use the .sql file provided in the project folder).
+5. Load the sample data into the database (use the Vet_Cey.sql file provided in the project folder).